-One of the most publicized American transsexuals was Christine Jorgensen, who traveled to Denmark in 1952 to undergo an early gender reassignment surgery.
+One of the most publicized Americans to undergo such surgery was Christine Jorgensen, who traveled to Denmark in 1952 to undergo an early gender reassignment surgery.
 Genital reassignment surgery wasn't performed in the U.S. until 1966.
-Jorgensen later worked with Dr. Harry Benjamin, the physician who coined the term transsexual.
+Jorgensen later worked with Dr. Harry Benjamin, the physician who coined the term "transsexual."
 Benjamin was one of the pioneering doctors to research and work with gender identity disorders, using the research of Magnus Hirschfeld, of the Institute for Sexual Science, and Alfred Kinsey, of the Kinsey Institute, as his springboard.

 In 1966, Benjamin published "The Transsexual Phenomenon" and went on to establish the Harry Benjamin International Gender Dysphoria Association, Inc. (HBIGDA).
 Today HBIGDA is known as the World Professional Association for Transgender Health (WPATH), and is an international organization devoted to furthering the understanding and treatment of gender identity disorders.
 WPATH established and still publishes the Standards of Care (SOC) for the treatment of gender identity disorders.
 It also publishes ethical guidelines for professionals caring for transsexual patients.